PennLINC/qsirecon/docs/reconstruction.rst

 Reconstruction
 ==============

-You can send the outputs from ``qsiprep`` to other software packages by specifying a JSON file with the ``--recon-spec`` option.
+You can send the outputs from ``qsirecon`` to other software packages by specifying a JSON file with the ``--recon-spec`` option.
 Here we use "reconstruction" to mean reconstructing ODFs/FODs/EAPs and connectivity matrices from the preprocessed diffusion data.